-- The village is currently experiencing significant growth by virtue of planning permissions granted which make up the JLP indicative housing allocation.
-Most of these developments are either built or currently under construction.
+- As already identified, the village is currently experiencing significant growth by virtue of planning permissions granted which make up the JLP indicative housing allocation.
 Together they will increase the size of the village by 16% and will meet the housing need identified in the recent Housing Needs Survey.
-Therefore it is concluded that additional allocations cannot be justified at this time. - 5.10 The Plan adopts the settlement boundary which appears in the JLP with one small amendment.
-It has been extended to include 6 new homes that were built on a rural exception site on Holbrook Road. - The Plan does entertain the prospect of future development designed to meet evidenced housing need on rural exception sites.
+Therefore it is concluded that additional allocations cannot be justified at this time. - This Neighbourhood Plan also adopts the settlement boundary which appeared in the JLP with one small amendment.
+It has been extended to include the 6 new homes that were built on a rural exception site on Holbrook Road. - The Plan does entertain the prospect of future development designed to meet evidenced housing need on rural exception sites.
 This position is supported by the consultation undertaken with residents.